ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab12.md

 	![](./images/pots/msghub/lab12/image40.png)

 	Notice that there is already a predefined channel **DEF.SVRCONN** of type *server-connection* that has been preconfigured for connecting MQ clients to the MQ queue manager **mq**.
+The channel is supposed to be in *Inactive* status.
+It will become *Active* when clients connect.

 ### Create topics